mohityadav0903/Notes-Insight/README.md

 |Add| To Add the Note
 |Delete| To delete the note
 |Clear| To clear all the notes
+|Review| To dicate out all the notes made

 #### Due to Chrome Policies, you are needed to click anywhere on the screen to enable voice after saying your command to hear the audio.
 To know more click [here](https://developer.chrome.com/blog/autoplay/)